If this message is not displaying properly, click here to launch in your browser.

 These positions provide excellent opportunities for students to network,

-gain valuable leadership skills, and learn about how Sigma Tau Delta functions at
+gain valuable leadership skills, and learn how Sigma Tau Delta functions at

 the regional and Society levels.

-The two Student Advisors are actually voting members of the Board of Directors, attend fall and spring Board meetings (and the convention), and work closely with all the Student Representatives and Regents.
-Truly committed, organized, creative, and dependable members are invited to apply, by February 9, for one of the two Student Advisor positions.
-Applicants must be willing to make a two-year commitment to serve and must be student members of active chapters for their full 2015-2017 term.
+The two Student Advisors are full voting members of the Board of Directors, attend fall and spring Board meetings (and the convention), and work closely with all the Student Representatives and Regents.
+Truly committed, organized, creative, and dependable members are invited to apply by February 5 for one of the two Student Advisor positions.
+Applicants must be willing to make a two-year commitment to serve and must be student members of active chapters for their full 2016-2018 term.

 Student Representative and Associate Student Representative

 Student Representatives and Associate Student Representatives are elected at the annual convention by the student members of their region.

 Members who no longer are students or who are graduate students at a school without a Sigma Tau Delta chapter are invited to apply by February 1 for a two-year term as the Society's Alumni Representative.

 To make it easier than ever to apply, applications for both Sigma Tau Delta Scholarships and the Summer Internship Stipend now are on the Society's AwardSping application platform.
 Applications will be accepted February 4 through March 21.

 In an effort to make scholarships work better for you, we have changed the deadlines for academic scholarships from fall to spring.
 We also will offer two workshops at the 2016 Convention in Minneapolis on applying for scholarships.
 In short, there has never been a better time to consider applying for over $100,000 in scholarships and awards!